 This site on the Orkney Islands seems to have developed around the same time as many other ancient civilizations around the world including India, Russia, Ireland, Egypt, Peru, China, France, and Germany.

 Meanwhile, Genesis 41:54–57 speaks of a widespread famine in the days of Joseph.
-In a 2003 article, Schroeder and Schroeder attempt to tie the demise of the Orcadian civilization with Joseph’s famine.
-Many biblical scholars suggest that the famine localized, occurring in Egypt, Canaan, and perhaps the surrounding area.
+In a 2003 article, Schroeder and Schroeder attempt to tie the demise of the Orcadian civilization with Joseph’s famine.1 Many biblical scholars suggest that the famine was localized, occurring in Egypt, Canaan, and perhaps the surrounding area.

 However, a literal reading of the biblical text suggests that the famine was worldwide.
 If this is the case, the archaeological record should show a sudden and mysterious decline in civilizations worldwide since only Egypt received a warning from God and prepared for the famine.
 This article analyzes the civilization on the Orkney Islands to consider its possible connection to Joseph’s famine.

 The Orkney Islands comprise three subdivisions: the North Isles, the South Isles, and the Mainland.There are around 70 Orkney Islands in total, and they lie between the northern coast of Scotland and the Shetland Islands.
 They dot an area of about 1,600 square miles of sea, and they comprise a total of 376 square miles of land.
 The islands are mostly sandstone of the Middle Old Sandstone.
 The stone splits easily into flagstones, ideal for dry-stone building techniques.

 Remains of ancient stone structures dot the landscape of the Orkney Islands.
 In addition to standing stones, well preserved remains of homes, villages, and tombs appear.